zeynepakay/Rakkas/_drafts/2015-09-15-gleaning_design.md

 An example of stylistic deviation as told through a waw.
 Poster image via Ebay.
 </p>

 At the same time, I started to think about what Latin letterforms could look like if they shared the same or similar typographic attributes.
 This is a particularly involved topic to ponder; it touches on typographic matchmaking and the ever-sensitive subject of harmonizing different scripts to bring them under a single stylistic umbrella.
-I of course wanted to go about this in the most respectful and unobjectionable way possible, which is why I started to design Arabic letterforms before I did Latin ones.
+I of course wanted to go about this in the most respectful and unobjectionable way possible, which is why I started to design Arabic letterforms before I did Latin ones, for instance.
 I wanted to make sure I wasn’t forcing any ‘Latin’ onto the Arabic; I felt alright about going the other way around.
+I will address this in a more involved later post, but it's worth mentioning because this consideration was present at the onset of the project.

 ![As](/public/As.jpg)